srinidhi-mohan3176/greenden-project/README.md

-🌿 Greenden - Plant Shop Website
+# 🌿 Greenden - Plant Shop Website

-Greenden is a clean, responsive, and interactive plant shop website built using HTML, Tailwind CSS, and JavaScript.
-It features a modern design, smooth layout sections, and dynamic interactivity to enhance user experience.
+Greenden is a clean and responsive plant shop website built using **HTML**, **Tailwind CSS**, and **JavaScript**.
+It features a modern design with smooth layout sections for showcasing products and connecting with customers.

-📁 Project Structure
+## 📁 Project Structure

 The website includes the following main pages:

-Home – A welcoming landing page with a hero section and featured highlights.
+- **Home** – A welcoming landing page with a hero section and featured highlights.

-Product – A grid-style collection of indoor plants with a real-time search filter.
+- **Product** – Displays a collection of plants and indoor greenery with stylish cards.

-Contact – A simple and elegant contact form to connect with users.
+- **Contact** – A simple and elegant contact section for users to reach out.

-💡 Features
+## 💡 Features

-🌱 Fully responsive layout
+- 🌱 Fully responsive layout

-🖌️ Styled with Tailwind CSS utility classes
+- 🖌️ Styled using Tailwind CSS utility classes

-⚡ Fast and lightweight
+- ⚡ Fast and lightweight

-📱 Mobile-friendly sidebar navigation
+- 📱 Mobile-friendly design

-🔍 Live product search using JavaScript

-🧩 Easy to customize and extend
+- 🧩 Easy to customize

-🛠️ Tech Stack
+## 🛠️ Tech Stack

-HTML5
+- HTML5

-Tailwind CSS (via CDN)
+- Tailwind CSS (via CDN)

-Vanilla JavaScript

-🧠 JavaScript Functionality
+- JavaScript
-Interactive Navbar – Hamburger menu opens/closes a mobile sidebar.

-Product Search – Live filtering of products as you type.

-Responsive UI Behaviors – Dynamic content show/hide using DOM manipulation.